 The difference between grants and fellowships for graduate students

 Grants for graduate school are like graduate school scholarships in that you don’t have to pay them back.
-If you withdraw from school, you may have to refund part or all the grant, so know the individual grant’s rules.
+If you withdraw from school or otherwise fail to maintain eligibility for the grant, you may have to refund part or all the grant, so know the individual grant’s rules.
 While scholarships are often merit-based, grants are need-based and can relate to your prospective field.

 Fellowships for graduate students generally relate to a short-term opportunity to study or conduct research in a specific field.
 Awarded for academic excellence, they can include an internship or other service commitment and can pay for living expenses, or offer a stipend.
 Fellowship opportunities can be found in most graduate fields.